 Real word spelling assessments

-- MOTIF Diagnostic Spelling Test – Sounds (free, nonstandardised, tests 32 sounds, you must be a professional to download it).
+- MOTIF Diagnostic Spelling Test – Sounds: free, nonstandardised, tests 32 sounds, you must be a professional to use it.

 Non-word spelling assessments

-- Astronaut Invented Spelling Test – 2 (individual or group, standardised, takes 10 minutes) by Australian Speech Pathologist Roslyn Neilson assesses Phonemic Awareness and early spelling knowledge.
+- Astronaut Invented Spelling Test – 2: individual or group, standardised, takes 10 minutes.
+By Australian Speech Pathologist Roslyn Neilson, assesses phonemic awareness and early spelling knowledge.
 Available from Ros herself, DSF WA and ACER.

 Tests of spelling patterns outside words